cocos3d/cocos3d/README!.md

 	5. Drag the new Cocos3D static library Xcode subproject at `MySpriteBuilderApp.spritebuilder/Source/libs/cocos3d/cocos3d.xcodeproj` to the `libs` group in the *Project Navigator* panel of your `MySpriteBuilderApp` Xcode project.

+	6. Drag the Cocos3D GLSL shader folder at `MySpriteBuilderApp.spritebuilder/Source/libs/cocos3d/cocos3d/cocos3d-GLSL`
+	   to the *Project Navigator* panel of your `MySpriteBuilderApp` Xcode project.
+	   When prompted for the target to add the source code to, select the `MySpriteBuilderApp` target.
+Once added, these files will appear in the *Copy Bundle Resources* list on the *Build Phases* tab of the `MySpriteBuilderApp` target.

 2. Next, within Xcode, you need to tell your SpriteBuilder app project how to link to the code and components of the Cocos3D subproject:

 	1. Select your `MySpriteBuilderApp` project in the Xcode *Project Navigator* panel.

 	2. Select the *Build Phases* tab of the `MySpriteBuilderApp` target
-		1. Open the *Target Dependencies* list and add both the `cocos3d` and `Cocos3DResources` targets to the list.
+		1. Open the *Target Dependencies* list and add the `cocos3d` target to the list.
 		2. Open the *Link Binary with Libraries* list, and add the `libcocos3d.a` library to the list.
-		3. Open the *Copy Bundle Resources* list, and drag the `Cocos3DResources.bundle` item from the *Project Navigator* panel to the *Copy Bundle Resources* list (you can find `Cocos3DResources.bundle` in the `libs/cocos3d.xcodeproj/Products` group folder).

 	3. Select the *Build Settings* tab
-		1. In the **Header Search Paths** (aka `HEADER_SEARCH_PATHS`) entry, add an entry to `Source/libs/cocos3d/cocos3d`, and mark it as `recursive`.
+		1. In the **Header Search Paths** (aka `HEADER_SEARCH_PATHS`) entry, add an entry to `"Source/libs/cocos3d/cocos3d/cocos3d"` (including the quote marks), and mark it as `recursive`.
 		2. In the **Other Linker Flags** (aka `OTHER_LD_FLAGS`) entry, add an entry for `-lstdc++`.

 3. Cocos3D requires a depth buffer to provide 3D depth realism.
 You can add a depth buffer in your